Weinstein fights sex trafficking claims in actress’ lawsuit

-NEW YORK (AP) - Harvey Weinstein’s lawyers are arguing against the sex trafficking claims of an actress the disgraced movie-making mogul says is trying to capitalize on the legal successes of other women.
+NEW YORK (AP) - Harvey Weinstein’s lawyers sought Friday to toss out the sex trafficking claims of an actress the disgraced movie-making mogul maintains is trying to capitalize on the legal success of other women.

-The lawyers filed papers Friday in federal court in Manhattan to try to toss out the trafficking claims made by Wedil David.
+The lawyers filed papers in Manhattan federal court to try to persuade a judge to reject Wedil David’s trafficking claims.

-David’s lawsuit says Weinstein raped her in late 2015 after using the promise of a role in a television show to lure her to a hotel.
+David’s lawsuit, filed in Los Angeles in 2017 and moved to New York, said Weinstein raped her in late 2015 after using the promise of a role in a television series, “Marco Polo,” to lure her to a Beverly Hills hotel.

+According to the lawsuit, David met Weinstein at a 2011 party, and he offered to assist her acting career.
+It said he invited her to awards show parties for several years afterward.

-The latest Weinstein filing in the 2017 lawsuit asks a judge to reject the sex trafficking claims, saying David added them only because other women had done so and judges ruled favorably.
+The latest Weinstein filing in the lawsuit asks a judge to reject her sex trafficking claims, which followed similar claims made by women that other judges have approved.
+Weinstein is appealing those rulings.

 The lawyers urged a judge to stop “the further improper expansion of the laws against human trafficking.”